-You may think that all a Shopify shopper cares about are product photos.
+You may think that all Shopify shopper cares about is our product photos.
 Of course, visually delightful images help in making an informed purchase decision, but that’s certainly not the reason why a consumer buys.
-A study by Nielsen Norman Group states customers spend 82% of their time at the online store, studying the textual information available on it.
+A study by Nielsen Norman Group states that customers spend 82% of their time at the online store studying the textual information available.
 That’s where the Shopify store product descriptions come into play!

-Even though Shopify store owners know how important it is to engage their customers through the power of content, they often overlook product descriptions and that’s just not right.
-Before I begin to share tips on writing compelling copies, let me tell you what exactly a product description is.
+Even though Shopify store owners know how important it is to engage their customers through the power of content, they often overlook product descriptions, and that’s not right.
+Before sharing tips on writing compelling copies, let me tell you what a product description is.

-It is a marketing copy that explains what a product available on an online store is and why it is worth purchasing.
-If you are not so impressed with the current product descriptions on your Shopify store, here are six tactics that can definitely help you change that.
+It is a marketing copy that explains a product available in an online store and why it is worth purchasing.
+If you are not so impressed with the current product descriptions on your Shopify store, here are six tactics to help you change that.

 Writing Shopify store product descriptions that convert

 1) Focus on your target audience

 An ideal product description reads as speaking directly to the customer.
 Everlane, an online clothing retailer based in California, does a great job creating a sense of belonging in its store.

 If you notice closely, phrases such as “take your usual size” and “All.
 Damn.
 Day” are friendly and relatable!
 With the right choice of words, Everlane has positioned itself as a friend of its customers.
 Remarkable, isn’t it?